 Mark Flint has been involved as a community volunteer for more than 30 years.
 His experience includes political campaigns, youth and adult sports and fundraising.
 He has worked as a volunteer leader in trails since the early 1990s, when he led the effort to build trails on BLM land in the Cascade Mountains between Salem and Portland, Oregon.
 That effort led to a nationally recognized partnership and trail system, the Upper Molalla River Corridor Trails.

-Since 2004, Mark has been involved in an ambitious project to build more than 30 miles of the Arizona Trail, all with volunteer labor.
-In addition to doing trail design, he has served as the project’s steering committee co-chair, project coordinator and volunteer coordinator.
+Mark was involved in an ambitious project to build more than 30 miles of the Arizona Trail in Pima County, all with volunteer labor.
+In addition to doing trail design, he served as the project’s steering committee co-chair, project coordinator and volunteer coordinator.

-The project has garnered approximately $30,000 in cash and in-kind contributions and more than 50,000 hours of volunteer labor.
+The project garnered approximately $70,000 in cash and in-kind contributions and more than 100,000 hours of volunteer labor.
 His years of volunteer experience can help you:

 - Develop a guerilla (low cost) marketing plan